The Ring of Brodgar

 South-eastern entrance to the Ring of Brodgar. (📷 Sigurd Towrie)

-Enclosed by a rock-cut ditch, access to the stone circle’s interior is by two opposing causeways.
+Enclosed by a rock-cut ditch, access to the ring’s interior is by two opposing causeways.
 The south-eastern entrance is just over a metre wide (3.3ft), narrow compared to its 3.4-metre-wide (11.15ft) north-western counterpart.

-We do not have secure dates for the ring – the interior has not been excavated – but it is generally thought to be later than the Stones of Stenness, a mile to the south-east, and from between 3000BC and 2500BC.
+We do not have secure dates for the ring – the interior has not been excavated – but it is generally thought to be later than the Stones of Stenness and from between 3000BC and 2500BC.

 Dates from the ditch, however, suggests it was dug between 2600BC and 2400BC.
 But, like Maeshowe, we cannot assume the ditch and the stone circle were contemporary.